Notes from a few of our happy campers.

-There are so many great things to say about the DreamChaser Training Camps - great locations, agenda, etc. - but in my mind, two things really help separate their camps from the others.
-First, unlike some camps and on-line coaching where a "big name" headlines the camp but you interface with a "lesser coach," at the DreamChaser Camps, you get Lisa and Marshall as your coaches, thereby benefiting directly from their incredible first-hand experience and knowledge.
+There are so many great things to say about the DreamChaser Training Camps – great locations, agenda, etc. – but in my mind, two things really help separate their camps from the others.
+First, unlike some camps and on-line coaching where a “big name” headlines the camp but you interface with a “lesser coach,” at the DreamChaser Camps, you get Lisa as your coach, thereby benefiting directly from the incredible first-hand experience and knowledge.
 Enough cannot be said about this.

-Secondly, is their enthusiasm.
-Lisa is as genuinely enthusiastic about the participant who wants to run around the world as she is for the person whose goal it is to complete the local 5K - everyone is not only made to feel special, but they also learn things that are specific to their own goals!
-A highly recommended experience."
+Secondly, is the enthusiasm.
+Lisa is as genuinely enthusiastic about the participant who wants to run around the world as she is for the person whose goal it is to walk a local 5K – everyone is not only made to feel special, but they also learn things that are specific to their own goals!
+A highly recommended experience.”

 I came out to a Teton Training Camp because I wanted to broaden my horizons.
-Under Lisa's online tutelage, I had been making steady gains in my running abilities.
-She guided me through the New Jersey Half Marathon back in April of this year and under her continued instruction I have been making great strides toward running my first marathon (hopefully later this year).
+Under Lisa’s online tutelage, I had been making steady gains in my running abilities.
+She guided me through my frist Half Marathon and under her continued instruction I made strides toward running my first marathon, and then completing several ultras, including the Marathon Des Sables.
 On her advice and my desire, I enrolled in her camp so I could receive face to face instruction in the anticipation of more improvements in my distance running.
 And yes, it worked!